-The Indian Ocean Territories Reimbursement Fund was established in March 1996 and became operational in July 1996.
+The Indian Ocean Territories Reimbursement Fund (the Fund) was established in March 1996 and became operational in July 1996.
 The purpose of the Fund is to meet the cost of the services of the Office in relation to complaints involving the Indian Ocean Territories.
-The balance of the Fund at the end of the financial year is included in the Office's Operating Account.
+Any balance of the Fund at the end of the financial year is included in the Office's Operating Account.
+Any under or over expenditure at the end of the reporting period, for example, due to fluctuations in complaint numbers, is refunded or recouped from the Commonwealth Department of Infrastructure and Regional Development (DIRD) in the subsequent reporting period.
+Where, by agreement with DIRD, any funds are retained for expenditure in the next year, this is treated as restricted cash.
 The figures presented below for the Fund have been prepared on a cash basis.